maemo-leste/maemo-user-guide/source/chapters/ui.rst

 The volume level can be adjusted by dragging this slider, from minimum, to the left, to maximum, to the right.

-.. tip:: You can also adjust the volume lever by pressing the volume keys, if your device has them.
+.. tip:: You can also adjust the volume level by pressing the volume keys, if your device has them.
 See :ref:`chapters/devices:Device specific info [wip]`.

      You will have feedback on the volume level adjustment through the presence of this volume indicator: